pingan8787/Leo-JavaScript/Cute-Summary/article/6 Interesting JavaScript Questions You Should Know.md

 ❓ Problem

-What does the next three lines of code return?
+What do the next three lines of code return?

 ```javascript
 typeof [];